UK Parliament Advances 'Step' Porn Ban, Consent Withdrawal Law

 The House of Lords approved an amendment making possession or publication of pornographic images purporting to depict sex between relatives a priority offense under the Online Safety Act — a label that currently applies to material such as CSAM and terrorism content.

 In December, the government rejected proposed amendments that would have criminalized content depicting sex between stepparents and stepsiblings.
-However, Baroness Gabrielle Bertin, a Conservative member of the House of Lords who served as independent lead reviewer on the influential U.K. pornography review, reintroduced language extending the prohibition to include “step” content, which the House of Lords has now approved.
+However, Baroness Gabrielle Bertin, a Conservative member of the House of Lords who served as independent lead reviewer on the influential U.K. pornography review, reintroduced language extending the prohibition on depictions of incest to include “step” content, a change that the House of Lords has now approved.

 Bertin told the House of Lords that banning depictions of incest would prove to be merely a “token” measure unless the bill also bans depictions of step incest, which she called “just as damaging.”